francocaivano3/francocaivano3/README.md

 - 🎓 Student at UTN, Argentina

-- 🌱 I’m currently learning React and .NET
+- 🌱 I’m currently learning React and .NET CORE

 - 🎥 My hobbies are content creation and video games